 It also is less likely to be an issue for you if you have some value loss of your assets during economic downturns.
 You may actually have more free time if business slows, which makes it a better time to file for a divorce.

-In your high-asset divorce, you will probably have more professionals involved than a lower-income couple.
+In your High-Net worth divorce, you will probably have more professionals involved than a lower-income couple.
 You may have additional financial advisors, for example.
 If you have a business, that may involve multiple people who have a stake in your divorce or who will help you untangle the business details.